ScriptBasic/WinPBX/docs/CDispInvoke Class.md

 # <a name="Get"></a>Get

-Calls the specified property of an interface and gets the value returned The overloaded methods allow to use the **Get** method passing one argument, two arguments or none.
+Calls the specified property of an interface and gets the value returned.
+The overloaded methods allow to use the **Get** method passing one argument, two arguments or none.

 ```
 FUNCTION Get (BYVAL dispID AS DISPID) AS CVAR